Overcoming impossible odds ∙

 In the catchphrase of Fox News, “We Report.
 You Decide.”
-And by the way, Snopes.com debunks the information below as fallacious.
-Before you rely too heavily on Snopes.com, remember that we, children of the King, believe that the Biblical texts of Moses are true historically accurate documents.
+And by the way, Snopes.com totally debunks the information below as fallacious.
+Before you rely too heavily on Snopes.com, remember that we, as the Father’s children believe that the Biblical texts of Moses are true historically accurate documents.
 How do you suppose Snopes.com rates that assumption?

 For decades, divers have searched the Gulf of Suez in vain for artifacts to verify the Biblical account.
 But more recently a search was conducted in the Gulf of Aqaba.
 At Nuweiba, Egypt, a large beach is found there.
 Today it is a tourist spot.
 Thinking this might be a perfect location for the Israelite camp at the Red Sea, Ron Wyatt did some preliminary investigation in 1978.

-Numerous dives were conducted offshore around and 1 1/2 miles, at depths ranging from 60 to 200 feet deep.
+Numerous dives were conducted throughout about 1 1/2 miles, at depths ranging from 60 to 200 feet deep.
 Of all things, Ron Wyatt reported to have found and photographed, chariot parts scattered across the seabed.
 Various types of artifacts were discovered as well, including wheels, chariot bodies, human bones, and horse bones.